kjkuan/Runbook.md/README.md

        $ runbooks/Example.md  # (pass -h to see help)

-## How your runbook will be executed
+## How Your Runbook Will be Executed
 Your runbook will be run with `set -eEo pipefail` as well as `shopt -s inherit_errexit`.
 You should know what that entails, and write your Bash code accordingly.